feserr/containers.js/README.md

 <a name="about"></a>

-# wasm-containers.js 0.1.1
+# wasm-containers.js 0.2.0

 WASM implementation of common containers.

-Version: 0.1.1 - Released: 12th November 2020
+Version: 0.2.0 - Released: 14th November 2020

 <a name="whats-new"></a>

-## What's new in 0.1.1?
+## What's new in 0.2.0?

-- TravisCI files.
-- Dockerfiles to run it in Docker.
-Used for TravisCI.
-- Fix some issues to be uses as a npm library package.
+- Add map class.
+- Add doxygen documentation to the classes.

 <a name="how-to-build"></a>